cilegordev/dotfiles/README.md

 # Credits

-Installed on : Tuesday, 14 November 2023, 03:00
+- Installed on : Tuesday, 14 November 2023, 03:00

-**Hyprland package currently is not available in any Debian distro repository**
+- **Hyprland package currently is not available in any Debian distro repository.**

-Install Hyprland based Debian distro using script by JaKooLit : [Debian-Hyprland](https://github.com/JaKooLit/Debian-Hyprland) include dotfiles
+- Install Hyprland based Debian distro using script by JaKooLit : [Debian-Hyprland](https://github.com/JaKooLit/Debian-Hyprland) include dotfiles.

-Forked from [JaKooLit](https://github.com/JaKooLit/Hyprland-Dots) and i'm remake it almost 90%
+- Forked from [JaKooLit](https://github.com/JaKooLit/Hyprland-Dots) and i'm remake it almost 90%

-**I can't promise if these dotfiles work on other device. and I configured it for 1366x768 not for below or above it and maybe need a little change in some aspects.**
+- **I can't promise if these dotfiles work on other device. and I configured it for 1366x768 not for below or above it and maybe need a little change in some aspects.**
+- And i'll back when a [kali-desktop-hyprland](https://www.kali.org/docs/general-use/metapackages/) [Tracker](https://pkg.kali.org/search?package_name=hyprland) [Index](https://http.kali.org/kali/pool/main/h/hyprland/)

 [![Repository status](https://repology.org/badge/vertical-allrepos/hyprland.svg)](https://repology.org/project/hyprland/versions)

-And i'll back when a [kali-desktop-hyprland](https://www.kali.org/docs/general-use/metapackages/) [Tracker](https://pkg.kali.org/search?package_name=hyprland) [Index](https://http.kali.org/kali/pool/main/h/hyprland/)